unfinishedgame/unfinishedgame.github.io/README.md

         # This is a comment!!!
         SAV 0 16    # This, unfortunately, is not, because it comes in the middle of a line.

-  * There are two special subroutines: start and update.
+  * There are three special functions: start, update, and audio.
 These are declared with an exclamation mark and ended with an "!endspecial":

         !start
             # do something as soon as the program is loaded